Are you one of the nearly 70% of RIA firms considering adding annuities to your clients’ portfolios in the near future?

 We also will use global assumptions for anniversary dates (January 1) and payout dates (December 31) when providing calculations for each.

 This feature is one of our most requested from Kwanti advisors, and we’re thrilled to be able to bring it to you.
-The functionality is currently in beta with an expected Fall 2021 full release.
+The functionality is available at no extra cost.